Jamsekun/Practice-Haven-Python/README.md

 Repeat the Characters:
 Create a Python function that accepts a string.
 The function should return a string, with each character in the original string doubled.
 If you send the function “now” as a parameter, it should return “nnooww,” and if you send “123a!”, it should return “112233aa!!”.

+Create a bus Child:
+Create a Bus child class that inherits from the Vehicle class.
+The default fare charge of any vehicle is seating capacity * 100.
+If Vehicle is Bus instance, we need to add an extra 10% on full fare as a maintenance charge.
+So total fare for bus instance will become the final amount = total fare + 10% of the total fare.

 Password Generator:
 Write a password generator in Python.
 Be creative with how you generate passwords - strong passwords have a mix of lowercase letters, uppercase letters, numbers, and symbols.
 The passwords should be random, generating a new password every time the user asks for a new password.
 Include your run-time code in a main method.